-2. Policy context
+2. Policy Context

 - 2.1.
-The Council's new Corporate Plan has established three themes for the years 2022/25.
-These themes are:

-- Healthy Environment
+The proposals align with the following theme in the Council's Corporate Plan for the years 2022/25. - Healthy Environment - 2.2.

-- Thriving Communities

-- Inclusive Economy

-- 2.2.
-These themes are underpinned by "Our Foundations" explaining the ways we work at the Council:

-- People first

-- Digital transformation

-- Building self-reliance

-- Getting the best value

-- Collaborating with others

-- 2.3.
-Full details of the Council's Corporate Plan and the projects which will deliver these priorities are published on the Council's website.
-These priorities and the Corporate Plan demonstrate how the Council meets its legal obligation to be efficient, effective and economical.

-- 2.4.
 The Waiting Restriction Review programme complements the Council's Local Transport Plan, Climate Emergency Strategy and Health and Wellbeing Strategy by addressing local parking issues that can impact on accessibility and risks to safety.
-The resulting improvements can support improved traffic flow (including public transport) with reduced emissions and the removal barriers to the greater use of sustainable, healthy transport options.
+The resulting improvements can support improved traffic flow (including public transport) with reduced emissions and the removal barriers to the greater uptake of sustainable, healthy transport options.

-3. The proposal
+3. The Proposal

-3.1 The Waiting Restriction Review programme is intended for relatively small-scale alterations to waiting restrictions, to limit costs and resources required for development and ensure that the programme can be progressed within the expected timescales.
+3.1.
+The Waiting Restriction Review programme is intended for relatively small-scale alterations to waiting restrictions, to limit costs and resources required for development and ensure that the programme can be progressed within the expected timescales.